 Since most festivals nowadays have an app that includes a map, the schedule, and other key festival information, it’s great to keep your phone charged to have all this information at your fingertips.
 This $25 device I got on Amazon was the reason I stayed in the loop all weekend long, and you can leave it to charge all day while you’re dancing away!

-Tip 10 :: Wet Wipes Are Your Best Friend
+Wet Wipes & Hand Sanitizer Are Your Best Friend

-Always have a travel pack of these bad boys in your pocket or purse.
+Always have one of these bad boys in your pocket or purse.
 There’s always a chance the portable toilets will be super scary, so it’s good to have something to disinfect and generally make your overall being feel a little cleaner.
 Also, the next time you spill your sticky cider on yourself?
 Your wipes will have you covered.
+True story.

 Let’s face it, we’re bound to forget something.
 Luckily there are TONS of people around that you can ask for help!
 Don’t be afraid to talk to your neighbours and see if they have what you’ve forgotten that you can borrow or exchange for something they may not have.
 Mosquito coils make a good bargaining tool, along with the obvious one – beer!